nitun024/githubWebhook/READme.md

 - It is a form of automation for a GitHub project that will prevent merging impolite pull requests
-- The impolite pull request can be detected as the one that has no “please”, “appreciate”, “would be great” phrases in the description
+- The impolite pull request can be detected as the one that has no "pls", "plz", “please”, “appreciate”, “would be great” phrases in the description

 #### _Requirements_
  - `npm` should be installed
  - Latest code from the `master` branch is available at your machine

-#### _Prerequisites_
+ - Create a github access token by following this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scope `public_repo` and use it as access_token in data.ini file.

+## _How to integrate_

 Follow the steps in order to run the webhook server